zhaojkun/banshee/README.md

 Deployment
 ----------

-Banshee is a single-host program, its detection is faster enough in our case, we don't have a plan to expand it now.
+Banshee is a single-host program, its detection is fast enough in our case, we don't have a plan to expand it now.

 We are using a Python script ([deploy.py](deploy.py) via [fabric](http://www.fabfile.org/))